CREATIVITY + INNOVATION Page 1 of 38

 HOW IT WORKS

-You can register at any time up until the virtual retreat is released on June 1, 2023.
-You will then be able to ‘go on retreat’ anytime until July 31, 2024, at your own convenience.
+You can register today and you will then be able to ‘go on retreat’ anytime until October 31, 2026, at your own convenience.
 You will need to book your own accommodation (or politely request that everyone in your house leaves you in peace) and then Breathe Write Repeat will offer all the content you need.

 IMPORTANT NOTE